kin-cheung/aos_notes/lectures/4_shared_memory.md

 Reference counting can be used in the implementation in objects to remove the need for hierarchical locking.
 Locking is also self-contained so that we can have concurrent access.

-There is limited sharing of data objects in this system, and this is the real key to the scalability of the system.
+Limited sharing of OS data structures through replicas while optimizing common cases, e.g. page fault handling, is the key to the scalability of the system.

 ### Summary of Corey System